 People regard leather as a luxury fabric, and it’s substantially more expensive than leatherette.
 Leather manufacturing requires several steps of chemical treatment.
 Another reason why leather is more expensive is that each piece is unique: different animals have individual features to their skins, and these differences show up in the finished leather.

 Leatherette is less expensive and can be mass manufactured, which makes it more readily available in large quantities, bringing down the cost to auto- and furniture-makers.
 When furniture is less expensive to make, it’s less expensive to buy.
+This is true of everything ranging from office chairs to lounge chairs.

 Durability and Sustainability